coezbek/office-automation-excel2word-document-properties/README.md

 - Add a way to automatically save/save as pdf the created report.
 - Add a way to use a word template from disk rather than embedded into the report.
 - Add handling of cell ranges to be exported nicely.
+- Add a way to update an existing document rather than re-export every time.